h0uter/old-portfolio/_posts/2017-03-11-car-aux-project.md

 ---
-title: 'Adding AUX to the cassette player in classic car'
+title: 'Upgrading the cassette player in my old car with AUX'
 categories:
   - projects
 tags: